palewire/django-greeking/docs/index.md

 * Print pangrams in a variety of languages.
 A pangram is a phrase that includes every letter of an alphabet.
 * Create ``Story``, ``Image``, ``RelatedItem`` and ``Quote`` objects with boilerplate text, URLs and a set of the attributes common to news.
 * Print snippets from Lewis Carroll's poem [Jabberwocky](http://en.wikipedia.org/wiki/Jabberwocky).
-* Import an object_list of filler comments for use in greeking [Django's 'contrib' comments app](http://docs.djangoproject.com/en/dev/ref/contrib/comments/).
+* Import an list of filler comments for use in greeking [Django's 'contrib' comments app](http://docs.djangoproject.com/en/dev/ref/contrib/comments/).

 ## Installation